Preparing your home for winter

 • Change the batteries in your smoke detectors and carbon monoxide detectors.
 This should be done once a year.
 Test the detectors monthly to make sure they are working properly.

-• Since the days are shorter replace light bulbs with LED or CFL lights.
-These ENERGY STAR bulbs last longer and save you a lot of money on your electric bills.
+• Since the days are shorter replace light bulbs with LED or ENERGY STAR bulbs which last longer and save money on your electric bills.
 When you are decorating for the holidays look for LED Christmas lights.

 • Make sure you drain your outdoor hoses and store them in the garage for the winter.
 Drain any irrigation system and rain barrels that you have been using this summer.
 Allowing water to freeze can cause damage that you will find in the spring.